 - You must establish a stipend account to receive your fellowship payments.
 Do this as soon as possible (preferably in June–or sooner if you plan to start your program in the summer) to allow time for internal paperwork.

-Incentive Award.
-Enrolled graduate students who apply for an external funding source will receive $500 of support from the Graduate School in recognition of the time commitment necessary for putting together an application.
+Enrolled graduate students who apply for a substantial external funding source will receive $500 of support from the Graduate School in recognition of the time commitment necessary for putting together an application.
 Students may receive a maximum of two such awards in a given year.
+The award will be applied to your student account when the Graduate School receives proof of your submitted external funding.

 The Graduate School and the Office of Research and Engagement will help students prepare applications for nationally competitive fellowships, grants, and scholarships.